Yes, You Can Eat Pumpkin Raw — Here's How

 How to Eat Raw Pumpkin

 Raw pumpkin has a hearty, rich flavor that makes it a good stand-alone snack or side dish.
-One of the best ways to eat pumpkin is to slice it into cubes, but you can also eat raw canned pumpkin.
+One of the best ways to eat pumpkin is to slice it into cubes, or you can eat raw canned pumpkin, which comes in puréed form.

 Advertisement

-Hunnes also recommends the following ways to enjoy raw pumpkin:
+Hunnes also recommends the following raw pumpkin recipes:

 • Make pumpkin pie yogurt by mixing pumpkin purée and cinnamon with cashew or almond yogurt